 Ricky and I have been vegetarians for years.
 I’d love to say that I’m a vegan, but that would be pushing it.
 I’ve settled for being what I like to call a “vee-ga-tarian” – a half-vegetarian, half-vegan.
 I no longer consciously prepare and consume meals using products (mainly dairy) that come from animals, however I am still in the process of training my mind to acknowledge and remove all animal-related products from my lifestyle.
 This means that I am working through the challenges of understanding which food, beauty, and additional life management items either contain animal by-products or have been tested on animals, and I am incorporating my findings into what I consider to be a lifestyle shift from vegetarianism to veganism.
 Baby steps, I suppose, but as long as they move me in the direction I have chosen to follow, I’m content.

 Given that many people around the globe have taken on (or have already underwent) a similar transition, we regularly receive inquiries from travellers regarding opportunities for vegetarian and vegan dining in Costa Rica (for this reason, our team at Pura Vida! eh?
-Incorporated helps travellers custom design Costa Rica vacations to fit vegetarian and/or vegan dining preferences).
+Incorporated helps travellers custom design Costa Rica vacations to fit their diet preferences – if you are a gluten-free traveller, our related blog post Gluten-Free Dining In Costa Rica can help you too!).
 Fortunately, Costa Rican cuisine can quite easily accommodate a vegetarian diet.
 Vegan diets however, face a number of challenges.
 If you’re a vegetarian or vegan traveller planning to visit Costa Rica, here’s what you need to know.

 In general (for all diners – vegetarians, vegans, and meat-eaters alike), Costa Rican food is simple and repetitive.
 The majority of restaurants (with the exception of those catering to worldly cuisines including American and European tastes) offer the same staple dishes.
 If you’ve travelled to Costa Rica before, you’ve likely already tried these staple dishes (time and time again!) and you know that rice and beans is present with each.
 Prepared as a rice and beans medley in the morning (called ‘gallo pinto’) and served separately on the plate during lunch and dinner (called ‘casado’), Costa Ricans are accustomed to consuming grains and proteins at multiple times throughout the day.
 If you’re a fan of rice and beans (served together or separately), you’re in luck as you will be able to access these vegetarian/vegan food choices at any local restaurant in the country at any time of the day.

-Starting off the day in Costa Rica is easy.
+Morning meals in Costa Rica are easy.
 Gallo pinto is a perfectly vegetarian/vegan meal consisting of a rice and beans mix, typically prepared with oil, salt, cilantro, and a hint of Costa Rica’s own Salsa Lizano (prepared with water, sugar, salt, onions, carrots, cauliflower, cucumbers, spices, pepper, mustard, and turmeric).
 Not only delicious, the meal is jam-packed with the protein vegetarians/vegans need to have the energy to explore the beautiful country.
 When ordering, question what the restaurant (or hotel) will serve as a side dish.
-Gallo pinto is sometimes served with a side of eggs (appropriate for vegetarians, however a big no-no amongst vegans), although this can often be substituted for toast or a bowl of fresh fruit.
+Gallo pinto is sometimes served with a side of eggs (appropriate for vegetarians, however a big no-no among vegans), although this can often be substituted for toast or a bowl of fresh fruit, as well as a fried plantain and/or a tortilla.
 For lunch and/or dinner, try casado.
 Most restaurants will provide at least one or two vegetarian ‘add-on’ options (unfortunately and as mentioned above, these can get a bit repetitive).
 Casado with chicken, beef, pork, fish, or vegetables are the most common five dishes.
 With either the fish or vegetable selection you will receive a plate of rice and beans at the side of either a fish fillet or a mixture of cooked vegetables.
-In addition, most menus will also offer a variety of rice dish options typically displayed as “rice with “X”.
-Similar to casado dishes, diners can select chicken, beef, pork, fish, or vegetables (with these dishes, the meat, fish, or vegetable selection is cut up and mixed in with the rice – similar to an oriental fried rice dish).
-As with our gallo pinto side dish warning above, ask what the restaurant (or hotel) will serve as a side dish.
+In addition, most menus will also offer a variety of rice dish options typically displayed as “rice with ‘X'”.
+Similar to casado dishes, diners can select chicken, beef, pork, fish, or vegetables (with these dishes, the meat, fish, or vegetable selection is cut up and mixed in with the rice, with the end product resembling oriental fried rice).
+As suggested with our gallo pinto side dish warning above, ask what the restaurant (or hotel) will serve as a side.
 This is sometimes a prepared side salad (which may or may not be vegetarian or vegan) or else a potato or yucca puree (which is vegetarian, but typically not vegan as the puree regularly contains milk).
 If you explain to the restaurant staff that you are a vegetarian/vegan, they should be able to substitute any non-vegetarian/vegan side dish for a green salad, half an avocado, additional vegetables, or another appropriate alternative.

 When Ricky and I dine out, we tend to stick to the basics and order rice with vegetables or casado vegetariano (vegetarian casado).
 If all else fails or we are in the mood for something different, we order a vegetarian pizza (ask for a pizza to be prepared without meat if a vegetarian pizza option is not included on the menu).
 Unfortunately, given that vegan products have not yet made their way to all supermarket shelves in Costa Rica, vegan cheese is hard to come by.
 For this reason, the majority of restaurants that offer vegetarian pizza options do not have vegan cheese on-hand and therefore cannot offer a vegan pizza option (unless you opt to skip the cheese altogether).